Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ### Retrieving a Media File

+The media file retrieval operation is supported in mobile and wearable applications.
+Wearable applications support only the `image/*` MIME type.

 To retrieve a specific type of media file, use the `APP_CONTROL_OPERATION_PICK` operation.
 To specify various details, refer to the extras defined below.

 #### Operation